PaketOs1nt/ecVec-challenge/README.md

 # ecVec Challenge by @paketpksoftware (@paketls) (telegram)

+required python 3.12!! no marshal used, Python 3.12 optimizations + broke one thing with locals

 ## Goal
 Recover the original program logic and implement a decoder for the custom encoding scheme.